-This machine looks cute, but it’s no toy.
-In our book, it’s the very best option for users seeking a practical and cost-efficient machine rather than something that can complete a lot of decorative stitches.
-Perfect for everyday fixes or small and easy projects, this Janome can glide through a wide range of fabrics, including thicker material like denim, and its intuitive dials make it incredibly user-friendly.
+In our book, this machine is the very best option for users seeking a practical and fuss-free machine rather than something that can complete a lot of decorative stitches.
+Perfect for everyday fixes or small and easy projects, this Barracuda can glide through a wide range of fabrics, including thicker material like denim and canvas, and it has a built-in speed reducer to provide extra torque to get through tough jobs.
 This machine doesn’t feature an auto needle threader, but it is very easy to thread; adjusting tension is also a breeze.
-You have 15 built-in stitches to work with, which is probably more than enough for quotidian needs.
-Speed-wise, this Janome can accomplish up to 800 stitches per minute—far from an industrial standard, but perfectly good for a hobbyist.
-Notably, this 13-pound machine is made of robust diecast metal, which is becoming increasingly difficult to find at this price point.
+Its minimalist dials also make it incredibly user-friendly.
+Speed-wise, this Barracuda can accomplish up to 800 stitches per minute—far from an industrial standard, but perfectly good for a hobbyist.
+Made entirely out of metal, this hefty machine weighs 34 pounds but comes with an attached handle should you need to move it.

 3. Singer Start 1304 Sewing Machine